kits-ab/kits/content/blogg/2019-04-01-bankid-anyone.md

 "requirement": {    "certificatePolicies": ["1.2.752.78.1.5"]}
 ```

 This restricts an order to only be consumed on mobile devices.
 The same can be done for other platforms.
-If it is not evident why it is beneficial to control how an order should be consumed, the following example will why.
+If it is not evident why it is beneficial to control how an order should be consumed, the following example will show why.

 ## The autoStartToken